This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Children with TS are more likely to also have attention deficit hyperactivity disorder (ADHD), obsessive compulsive disorder (OCD), or bipolar disorder.
-Ask your caregiver for more information on these disorders.
-You child may also experience the following:
+Ask your child's healthcare provider for more information on these disorders.
+Your child may also experience the following:

-- Your child may be teased or bullied by other children.
+- Being teased or bullied by other children

-- Your child may feel pain when he has certain motor tics.
+- Pain when he has certain motor tics

-- He may have temper tantrums, bully other children or animals, or harm himself.
+- Temper tantrums, bullying other children or animals, or harming himself

-Your child's caregiver will ask questions about your child's tics and health history.
-Tell your child's caregiver when the tics started, how often they occur, how bad they are, and if they interfere with daily activities.
-Tell the caregiver if a family member has TS or another tic disorder.
-Your child's caregiver may do testing to check your child's brain function.
-Your child's caregiver may check your child's eyes, strength, memory, and problem solving ability.
-Tests may also be needed to check for other conditions, such as ADHD, OCD, and learning problems.
+Your child's healthcare provider will ask questions about your child's tics and health history.
+Tell him when the tics started, how often they occur, how bad they are, and if they interfere with daily activities.
+Tell him if a family member has TS or another tic disorder.
+Your child's healthcare provider may do testing to check your child's brain function.
+He may check your child's eyes, strength, memory, and problem solving ability.

 Stress may make your child's TS worse.
 Deep breathing, muscle relaxation, meditation, and listening to music can help your child cope with stressful events.
 The following therapies can also help your child manage his symptoms and decrease stress: